-- Establish common cadence – Integration points are easier when all the teams are moving at the same consistent rhythm.
+- Establish common cadence – Integration points are more accessible when all the teams are moving at the same consistent rhythm.
 If full CI can’t be accomplished during the course of an iteration, teams can make near-term trade-offs on what can be integrated, while continuously improving their techniques and infrastructure toward this goal.

 - Develop and maintain proper infrastructure – Effective continuous integration depends on the availability of test and staging environments.
 Infrastructure is, of course, an investment.
 But Lean-Agile Leaders take the long view and make the investments necessary today to increase velocity for the marathon ahead.